-CONCLUDING COLLECT Officiant Lord Jesus Christ, Son of the living God, we pray you to set your passion, cross, and death between your judgment and our souls, now and in the hour of our death.
+Lord Jesus Christ, Son of the living God, we pray you to set your passion, cross, and death between your judgment and our souls, now and in the hour of our death.
 Give mercy and grace to the living; pardon and rest to the dead; to your holy Church peace and concord; and to us sinners everlasting life and glory; for with the Father and Holy Spirit you live and reign, one God, now and for ever.
 Amen.

-The Very Rev. Dr. Andrew C. Keyse, Officiant Julie Brogno, Lector During this time when we can only worship online we would like you to consider giving online as well.
-Please go to kccathedral.org to make or pay on a pledge, give a gift, or make a donation.
+The Very Rev. Dr. Andrew C. Keyse, Officiant The Rt.
+Rev. Martin S. Field, Assisting

+For your convenience, we offer online giving.
+You may make or pay on a pledge, give a gift, or make a donation.
 Or you may use the QR code to the right.
 Thank you for your generosity.